dropoff-co/com.dropoff.service.brawndo.client.js/go_README.md

 The data in the return value will contain the id of the new order as well as the url where you can track the order progress.

 	type CreateOrderData struct {
 		OrderId     string
 		ShortId     string
 		URL         string
 	}

 	type CreateOrderResponse struct {  // this is returned Message     string
 		Timestamp   string
 		Success     bool
 		Data        *CreateOrderData
 	}

 ### Cancelling an order <a id="cancel"></a>
+	var req brawndo.OrderRequest

+	req.OrderId = "abcdef1234567890fedcba"
+	req.CompanyId = ""

-    res, err := b.CancelOrder(OrderId);
+	res, err := b.CancelOrder(&req)

+---
 * **OrderId** - the id of the order to cancel.
+* **CompanyId** - if you are using brawndo as an enterprise client that manages other dropoff clients you can specify the managed client id who you would like to cancel an order for.
+This is optional and only works for enterprise clients.
+---

 An order can be cancelled in these situations

-* The order was placed less than **ten minutes** ago.
+1. The order was placed less than **ten minutes** ago.
-* The order ready time is more than **one hour** away.
+2. The order ready time is more than **one hour** away.
-* The order has not been picked up.
+3. The order has not been picked up.
-* The order has not been cancelled.
+4. The order has not been cancelled.

 ### Getting a specific order <a id="specific"></a>

+	var req brawndo.OrderRequest

+	req.OrderId = order_id
+	req.CompanyId = company_id

-    res, err := b.GetOrder("23ff7ab8bfe0435a6e81775712e93e54")
+	res, err := b.GetOrder(&req)

+---
+* **OrderId** - the id of the order to view.
+* **CompanyId** - if you are using brawndo as an enterprise client that manages other dropoff clients you can specify the managed client id who you would like to get an order for.
+This is optional and only works for enterprise clients.
+---

 This will return a GetOrderResponse struct